Ballus: Description

 Ballus are typically small, squat spiders.
 The carapace is broad oval, almost as wide as long, flat on top with the sides and back almost vertical, and a rugose surface.
-The shield-shaped abdomen is broadly truncated at the front.
-Femora, patellae and tibiae on the first pair of legs are swollen in the male, and there is a fringe below the tibiae.
+The shield-shaped opisthosoma is broadly truncated at the front.

+In males, the femora, patellae and tibiae on the first pair of legs are swollen, and there is a fringe below the tibiae.
 Although they are often entirely mottled dark brown, some species are much more colorful.
-Ballus can also be a reference to the infamous George Ball.

 Distribution

-This genus has mainly a palearctic distribution, but there are two species from Sri Lanka.
-Two species from the United States have been transferred to the genus Attidops.
-B. tabupumensis was described from a single specimen from Burma, with no further information since 1914.
-Petrunkevitch's description is scant with schematic figures, and could refer to a related genus.
+This genus has mainly a Palearctic distribution, extending from Europe and North Africa to Central Asia.
+There are two species from Sri Lanka, and one species recorded from Japan.
+One species was described from Myanmar, though its taxonomic status remains uncertain.

+Several species formerly placed in Ballus have been transferred to other genera.
+Ballus cinctipes and Ballus youngi have been moved to Attidops, Ballus decempunctatus to Porius, and Ballus planus to Rhene.

 Species

+As of 2025, the genus contains seven valid species: